World Service Authority: Activities

 Besides selling World Passports, the WSA registers customers as "world citizens" and sells "world citizen" identity documents, such as fantasy birth certificates, identity cards, marriage certificates, political asylum cards, "International Exit Visas" and "International Residence Permits".
 The organization's legal department is responsible to assist holders of its documents.
 The organization also promotes programs, such as "Mundialization" – declaring cities and towns as "world territories"; "World Syntegrity Project" – an attempt to create a World Constitution through meetings of citizens; and other programs.

 The WSA is also involved in a project to establish a World Court of Human Rights.
 The WSA has also allegedly sold World Government Postal Stamps, which, according to Garry Davis, helped to convey thousands of letters between China and Taiwan in the early 1980s.

-Countries that World Service Authority claims have accepted the World Passport
+Recognition by countries

 The World Service Authority claims that 189 countries have accepted the World Passport, by stamping a national visa and/or entry/exit stamp.
 The World Service Authority requests that travelers send photocopies or scans of visa/entry/exit stamps to the Washington, DC office.

-The World Service Authority also claims legal recognition of their documents by Burkina Faso, Ecuador, Mauritania, Tanzania and Zambia.
+The World Service Authority also claims legal recognition of their documents by Burkina Faso, Ecuador, Mauritania, Tanzania, Togo and Zambia.